Cofimvaba: Location

+History

 The village of Cofimvaba was probably established in 1877 when the magisterial seat for Thembuland, (which had originally been located at St Marks), was transferred to a more accessible location.
 Chris Hani was born in Cofimvaba.

+In September 2022, more than nine people were murdered in and around this small town, within a 30-day period, in which people suspected to be "mapara paras" (thugs) were killed by a group of locals, claiming a lack of policing by the South African Police Service.
+It has been claimed that the suspects were killed for offences such as stealing television sets, assault and other petty and more serious infractions.

+Name origin

+Probably named after the nearby stream which, after rains, froths turbulently and resembles milk.
+The name is also said to be derived from cofa, "press", mvaba, "milk-bag" (of goat-skin), done to break lumps of sour milk.
+Another explanation is that the sound of the water gurgling over the rocks is reminiscent of the splashing of milk in the bag when shaken.

+Features

 There is a hospital in Cofimvaba called Cofimvaba Hospital.
 There are also two high schools in town, St. James High School and Cofimvaba High School.